frankverhoeven/fv-community-news/readme.txt

 follow the next steps:

 1. Copy the contents of `/fv-community-news/fvcn-theme/` to the directory of your current theme.
 1. Modify the files you just copied to match your theme.
-By default the files are setup for the default WordPress theme (Twenty Eleven).
+By default the files are setup for the default WordPress theme (Twenty Seventeen).

 And thats all!
 The plugin will automatically detect the new files and use those instead of the default files.